Short-tail nurse shark

-The short-tail nurse shark (Pseudoginglymostoma brevicaudatum) is a nurse shark in the family Ginglymostomatidae, the only member of the genus Pseudoginglymostoma.
-It is found in the tropical western Indian Ocean between latitudes 0° and 27° S, and reaches a length of 75 cm.
+The short-tail nurse shark (Pseudoginglymostoma brevicaudatum) is an orectolobiform shark in the family Ginglymostomatidae, the only member of the genus Pseudoginglymostoma.
+It is found in the tropical western Indian Ocean between latitudes 0° and 27° S, and has a maximum recorded length of 75 cm.

 Distribution

+The short-tail nurse shark has been documented in the western Indian Ocean off of Tanzania, Kenya, Madagascar and in Mozambique.
+There have also been unconfirmed sightings in the Seychelles and Mauritius.

-In 2020, a short-tail nurse shark was caught on footage in South Africa by Forrest Galante as he searched for the whitetip weasel shark.
+In 2020, a short-tail nurse shark was caught on camera in South Africa by Forrest Galante and associates in search of the whitetip weasel shark.